mperry/functionalgroovy/README.md

 Run this script using `groovy test.groovy`.

 This project uses:
-- JDK 7
+* JDK 7
-- Gradle 1.9
+* Gradle 1.9
-- Groovy 2.1.6
+* Groovy 2.1.6

-I have added a list of [open issues](https://github.com/mperry/functionalgroovy/issues?state=open) so feel free to contribute or add usage examples.
+I have added a list of [open issues](https://github.com/mperry/functionalgroovy/issues?state=open) so feel free to contribute.
+Some ways of contributing are:
+* adding new functionality
+* adding tests
+* adding FP in Groovy examples
+* adding FunctionalGroovy usage examples